PyWavelets/pywt/doc/index.rst

 Download
 ~~~~~~~~

-Current release, including source and binary version for Windows, is available
+Current release, including source and binary versions for Windows, is available
 for download from Python Cheese Shop directory at:

     http://cheeseshop.python.org/pypi/PyWavelets/